jina-ai/jina/.github/2.0/cookbooks/Daemon.md

 ```

-## Create a Remote Executor
+## Create Remote Executors

-You wouldn't need to create remote Executors directly yourself.
 You can use the below code by passing `host`
 and `port_expose` to an executor with a Flow.
 Internally it uses `JinaD` for remote management.

 ```python